 Unit leaders should not allow exceptions to age and rank requirements.
 Experience has shown that youth younger than 13 often lack the physical and emotional maturity to benefit fully from the NYLT experience.
 Select and invite youth from your unit who you as a leader believe will gain the most from the course and will be the best servant leaders.
 Make sure that the youth whose names you submit are willing and eager participants.
 They will be best served by the NYLT experience.

-- TBD- mandatory participant and parent orientation will take place at 7:30 p.m. at TBD.
+- Orientation- 7 p.m., May 21, 2016, Camp Karankawa, 3249 FM 1459 Rd., Sweeny, TX 77480 - mandatory participant and parent orientation will take place.
 Participants will be oriented separately from their parents.
 Parents will receive a copy of the medicine release form (all medications must be in a gallon sized Ziploc type bag and clearly labeled with the youth’s name and directions for dispensing).
 Participants and parents will receive a packing list.

 - Hiking shoes and/or closed-toe shoes